 Did you know?
 The babouche slipper became the preferred footwear because of the ease to slip on and off for prayer.
 More specific shoes around the world?
 Here we go!

 Country of origin: Finland

 Did you know?
 Birch bark shoes were usually worn over leather shoes to protect them from mud and snow.
+A really practical version of shoes around the world, hm?
 In countries such as Norway, Sweden and Russia, you can occasionally see locals wearing similar footwear made from linden or lime-tree bark.

 Country of origin: Russia